edm00se/blog/content/old/2015-12-17-task-runners-pt4-a-second-gulp.md

 ### Summary
 As you can see, things have gotten more complex, but that's only because I wanted to do more things with gulp.
 I've found that the more I use Grunt and gulp, the more I want to keep a "grab bag" of likely tasks that require little additional fiddling, which speaks to the benefits of keeping to a convention of project structure between projects.

 I will be working the themes of testing and hooking into build automation further down the road.
 These topics also play directly into [my IBM Connect 2016 session](https://www-950.ibm.com/events/global/connect/sessions/preview.html?sessionid=AD-1380), which I hope to see everyone at.
 I'll have a proper session announcement post later on as well.
-Until then, ð»!
+Until then, 🍻!

 #### GitHub
 I've also taken my working copy of the front-end assets I've been testing with along with my `Gruntfile.js`, `gulpfile.js`, and `package.json` and put them into [a GitHub repository](https://github.com/edm00se/Task-Runners-With-Domino).